dbohra/miniml-01/README.md

 ## Problem 2
 ### Class Prior Probability (Points 25)
-In order to apply the Bayes model we need to estimate the prior probabilities and the likelyhoods from the training data.
+In order to apply the Bayes model we need to estimate the prior probabilities and the likelihoods from the training data.
 In this exersise we will estimate the prior probabilities.
 For this purpose we will use class `CPDFHistogram`.
 This class is designed to store, estimate and represent PDFs via histograms.
 Please study its implementation in the provided framework.

 In `CBayes` class the prior probability is declared via smart pointer `std::shared_ptr<CPDFHistogram> m_pPrior;`, please see how it is initialized in the class constructor.
 In method `CBayes::addFeatureVec()` implement estimation of the prior probability.

-> **Hint:** Test your implementation with the `printPriorProbabilities()` function: if your implementation is correct, the output will be: `17.2%   0.4%    59.5%   9.9%    13.0%   0.0%`
+> **Hint:** Test your implementation with the `printPriorProbabilities()` function: if your implementation is correct, the output will be: `17.2%   0.4%    59.5%   9.9%    13.0%   0.0%`.
+Answer the question: Which class is not represented at the training image?

 ## Problem 3
+### The Bayes Classifier (Points 50)
+Now in the `CBayes::addFeatureVec()` method you have complete implementation for estimating the prior probabilities and the likelihoods: thus the training procedure is complete.
+In this exercise, please finish the impmentation of the Bayes classifier in the `CBayes::getNodePotentials()` method.

+The resulting potentials should be stored in `res` variable, which is a one-column matrix.
+The values of the resulting node potentials are already initialized with the prior probabilities.
+Hence your task is to multiply these prior probabilities with the likelihoods for every class and every feature.
+The likelihoods are stored in the array `m_vPDF`.
+You can check in the `CBayes::addFeatureVec()` method how to access a histogram for specific feature and state.
+Use method `isEstimated()` of the class `CPDFHistogram` in order to detect states, for which no training samples were met during the training procedure.
+Set the potential for such classes to be equal to zero.

+## Problem 4
-### bla bla.
-(Points 25)
+### Decision Theory (Points 15)

 ## Submission
 Please submit the assignment by making a pull request.